department-of-veterans-affairs/va.gov-team/teams/vsp/teams/operations/onboarding.md

 ### Build/Release/Deploy

 Ansible is broken down into three distinct phases for deployments.
-An overview of how this work can be found in that  [repo](https://github.com/department-of-veterans-affairs/devops/tree/master/ansible#buildreleasedeploy).

-TODO: demo app documentation
+We have an [introduction slide deck](https://docs.google.com/presentation/d/1LrnoFoa8-Y_ZiVXHCk65lVk0aq1QT6v4KiFvexnF7KI/edit#slide=id.p) for high level concepts and a jumping off point to start working, and a [video of the presentation](https://dsva.slack.com/archives/CJYRZK2HH/p1570562096120000).
+And a more technical introduction video is [here](https://drive.google.com/file/d/1XthRYrCBIVI6LMQzP4TfL0J2cOuOv2pL/view?ts=5d8feece)

+Also see the README in the [ansible directory](https://github.com/department-of-veterans-affairs/devops/tree/master/ansible#buildreleasedeploy).

 ### Jenkins